Blockchain-Alchemy/Metaverse-Anti-Cheat/README.md

 ### Concept
 Metaverse Anti-Cheat addresses the most common vulnerabilities in blockchain gaming.
 It secures the vulnarbility of JS injection, where an attacker will  get between the game and web layer to spoof win scenarios.

 ### UI and UX

-Metaverse-Anti-Cheat is designed to work with [Flexcrow](https://github.com/Blockchain-Alchemy/Flexscrow), it uses best practices in UX, by implementing the [MUI  framework](https://mui.com/) in react and optimized Unity framework.
+Metaverse Anti-Cheat is designed to work with [Flexcrow](https://github.com/Blockchain-Alchemy/Flexscrow), it uses best practices in UX, by implementing the [MUI  framework](https://mui.com/) in react and optimized Unity framework.

-### Components
-- Game Layer (Unity, react, next)
-- Server Layer (node)
-- Smart Contract Layer (Michelson)

 ### Smart Contracts